 If You've Been Dating For At Least Six Months

 Your relationship has probably outgrown any pre-determined schedules by now.
-You should be comfortable hanging out with your partner spontaneously three or four times a week but you're definitely not obligated to do so if you feel overwhelmed or if you simply feel differently.
+You should feel comfortable hanging out with your partner spontaneously three or four times a week, but you're definitely not obligated to do so if you feel overwhelmed or if you simply feel differently.

 If You've Celebrated Your One-Year Anniversary

 Of course, it's still important to remember there are no rules or formulas that determine exactly how many times a week you should see your partner.
-It depends on so many tiny factors like your mood, your schedule at work and school, and sometimes, the weather!
+It depends on so many tiny factors like your mood, your schedule at work and school, and, sometimes, the weather!
 If you've found a routine that works well for you and your partner, go with it.
 You don't need to justify it to anyone else in your lives.